-V.T.
-Sambanthan's vision was to help the Indian come up to par as regular citizens and he had high hopes for Indians.
-At that time of Independence, many in the community were not educated and the party leaders and workers had to work had to convince them of the benefits of ditzenship.
-"We would keep on asking for our rights and planned to bring them up to development through training and other programmes.
-Doniel Jayaratnam supported the idea," says Toth Puan Uma Sambanthan.

-Daniel Jayaratnam was undoubtedly popular among the common folk and this was mainly through the services he rendered faithfully to the estate workers and other ordinary folks.
-In the transition period offer Independence, it was a time the ordinary workers needed something to aim for.
+VI.
+Sambanthan's vision was to help the Indian come up to para as regular citizens and he had high hopes for Indians.
+At hot time of Independence, many in the community were not educated and the party leaders and workers had to work had to convince them of the benefits of izzenship.
+"We would keep on asking to currights and planned to bring them spto development through training and drer programmes.
+Daniel Joyaratnam upported the idea," says Toh Puon Uma Sambanhan.
+Daniel Jayaratnam was undoubtedly popular among the common falk and this was mainly through the services he rendered faithfully to the estate workers and other ardinary folks.
+In the transition period after Independence, it was a time the ordinary workers needed something to aim for.
 This was where Daniel Jayaratnam found his call and he involved himself in a lot of grassroots' and peoples' work.

 The MIC found in him someone who could be depended on.
-"We were quite satisfied with his work and he touched the people.
-Getting people to participate in politics and the programmes was difficult.
-But Daniel Joyaratnam had the skills and used his command of Tamil to get more people involved."
+"We were quite satisfied with his work and he tauched the people.
+Ceiting people to participate in politics and the programme was difficult.
+But Daniel Jayaratham had the skills and used his command of Tamil to get more people involved."

-Like many others.
-Toh Puan Uma Sambanthan found his personality a warm and friendly one.
-"He could always be found smilling and did not condemn others.
-He was very positive in his outlook."
+Like many others, Toh Puan Uma Sambanthan found his personality a warm and friendly one.
+"He could always be found smiling and did not condemn others.
+He was very positive in his oulook."

-But the association with Sambanihan was cut short when the party president died in 1973, having served as party head for nearly 20 years.
-The late Tun VT Sambanihan was a founding father of the nation and was a signatory of the Merdeka Agreement.
+But the association with Sambanhan was cut short when the party president died in 1973, having served as party head for nearly 20 years.
+The late Tun VT Sambanhian was a founding father of the nation and was a signatory of the Merdeka Agreement.

-In the party, he also met and worked well with Tan Sri Devaki Krishnan, who became a prominent figure in the MIC women's wing and also national leadership.
-If fist met him through our involvement in the Selangar MIC, This was in 1954 when I was in Selangar MIC and helped form its women's section in that year.
-We gathered 70 women to form the section.
+In the party, he also met and worked well with Tan Sri Devaki Krishnan, who The Ward Lobing im tim someone who could be depended on.
+Getting people to participate in politics and the politics and the politics and the politics and the Javaratnam had the skills and used his command of Tamil to get more people involved " became a prominent figure in the MIC women's wing and also national leadership.
+"I first mell him through our involvement in the Selangor MIC.
+This was in 1954 when I was in Selangor MIC and helped form its women's section in that year.
+We gathered 70 women to Jarm the section.
 Prior to this, there were only one or two women involved at this level.